Aspen Skiing Co. v. Aspen Highlands Skiing Corp.: Judgment

 The Supreme Court held that Ski Co.'s refusal to deal with Highlands, despite the historical success of their joint-venture, could constitute illegal monopolization because it deprived consumers of a superior All-Aspen ticket option, injured Highlands' ability to offer competitive multi-area tickets, and, "perhaps most significant," it lacked any efficiency justification.
 As the Court recognized in Lorain Journal, a firm's right to choose with whom to do business, or not, is important, but not "unqualified."

+A firm's refusal to engage in a specific joint venture can still be legally significant and, under certain conditions, lead to liability—particularly for a monopolist.
+The right to choose one's customers and associates is fundamental, but it exists alongside antitrust laws designed to prevent the abuse of market power.
+Therefore, a monopolist's decision to terminate a long-standing cooperative venture (like the joint ski pass) may cross the line from a legitimate business choice into an illegal exclusionary practice.

 The court assessed and rejected all of Ski Co.'s proffered justifications for its refusals to deal.
 Ski Co. attempted to justify its termination of the All-Aspen ticket by suggesting that use monitoring was too inaccurate, but the Court pointed out Ski Co. already monitored usage on its own hills.
 Ski Co. further argued that it refused to accept Highland's "Adventure-Pack" coupons, even though they were redeemable for cash at local banks, because were cumbersome to process.
 However, the Court upheld factual findings that these vouchers were no more difficult to process than credit cards.
 Finally, Ski Co. argued that it ended its relationship with Highlands in order to distance itself from what, Ski Co. argued, were inferior slopes.
 The Court rejected this argument as implausible for two reasons: First, consumers could differentiate and assess quality on their own by choosing where to ski; Second, Ski Co. associated itself with "inferior products in other markets."

 Rejecting all proffered justifications, the Court found that Ski Co. sacrificed short-term profits from selling Highlands lift tickets at retail prices in the hope of long-term anticompetitive gains from injuring their rival.
 This conduct could support a monopolization claim.